|

 The only good part was that we defied the doctors.
 Remember I said they told her in March of 2001 she had 6 months to live?
 She lived more than 2 years after that.
-She asked for my help so I put her on herbs (Essaic Herbal Supplements from an online store I haven't been able to find again) and I did healings on her.
-While I spent time with her in MS we talked and laughed about the things we did when we were younger; I gave her daily massages, hypnotized her (for pain and to sleep better), and made sure she ate more healthy (she loved junk food and sodas).
-We were actually able to heal the tumor in her abdomen and right hip, but in February of 2003 she said she was ready to go (that broke my heart, but my sister's wishes needed to come first in my mind).
-So I stopped the healings and she left 2 months later.
+She asked for my help so I put her on herbs, Essaic Herbal Tea that I brewed for her while I was in MS, and I did healings on her.
+While I spent time with her in MS we talked and laughed about the things we did when we were younger; I gave her daily massages, hypnotized her (for pain management and to sleep better), and made sure she ate more healthy (she loved junk food and sodas).
+We were actually able to heal the tumor in her abdomen and right hip.
+Though the beginning of February, 2003 she said she was ready to go so with great sadness I stopped the healings and she left 2 months later (that broke my heart, but my sister’s wishes needed to come first; no matter my selfish desires for her to stay).

 My beautiful sister, Michelle, who cared so much about people and wanted life to be better for everyone, donated her body to science at the University of Mississippi.
 Her spirit lives on in the lives of everyone she touched and her soul lives on to come back to Earth in a new body.
 We miss you in the body you had, Michelle. : (

-Michelle is survived by: our mother, Mrs. M. Patricia Millikan, of Howey, Florida; her daughter, Theresa Ann (Tina) Peters, of Bay St. Louis, Mississippi; me, her older sister, Rev. Cassandra Anaya, of San Diego, California; her niece, Chana Michelle Rathbun, of Colorado Springs, Colorado; and her new nephew-in-law, William Rathbun, who she did not even get to meet.
+Michelle is survived by: our mother, Mrs. M. Patricia Millikan, of Howey, Florida On December 5, 2008 my mother passed while in her sleep.
+Now, she is with her baby girl again and both my father and step-dad; Michelle’s daughter, Theresa Ann (Tina) Peters, of Lady Lake, Florida; me, her older sister, Rev. Cassandra Anaya, of San Diego, CA; her niece, Chana Michelle Rathbun, of Colorado Springs, CO; and as of 4/7/03 her nephew-in-law, William Rathbun.

 Others that will truly miss her are her best friends from elementary school: Winnie (Varco) Burns, of Ft.
 Pierce, Florida and Donna (Sheehan) Dayton, of Lebanon, New Hampshire.
 Update: Donna is now with Michelle.
 She died August 27, 2004 from bone cancer.
 I know they are having a great time together.